natwonglakhon/main/_posts/2026-01-05-Quantum-Trajectories.md

 is not just a shift in the mean; the $\Phi$ map also reduces the tail of large-error realisations, which matters in any application where worst-case accuracy is the binding constraint.

 ![Histogram results](https://github.com/natwonglakhon/High-order-quantum-trajectory-simulation/blob/57f9d80ac22f93108bc70391c0462bf3a75d47d0/Histograms.png?raw=true)
+The pale-yellow background is the highligh of the key resutls where the $\Phi$-map outperforms the others by an order of magnitude of $\Delta t = 0.01$.

 ## Where this applies